 New Politics is an independent socialist forum for dialogue and debate on the left.
 We support unions and workers’ struggles throughout the world.
 We are committed to the advancement of the peace and anti-intervention movements.
-We stand in opposition to all forms of imperialism and oppression, and we are uncompromising in our defense of the rights of women, people of color, lesbians, gays and the transgendered.
-In our pages there is broad coverage of labor, social movements, and the international scene, as well as emphasis on cultural and intellectual history.
+We stand in opposition to all forms of imperialism and oppression, and we are uncompromising in our defense of the rights of women, people of color, lesbians, gay men, bisexuals and transgender people.
+The multiple ecological crises facing humankind are a new challenge that must be integrated into all our work.
+In our pages there is broad coverage of labor, social movements, environmental struggles and the international scene, as well as emphasis on cultural and intellectual history.
 Above all, New Politics insists on the centrality of democracy to socialism and on the need to rely on mass movements from below for progressive social transformation.

-New Politics seeks to revitalize the left as a step towards the creation of an international movement to replace capitalism, as well as non-capitalist exploitative systems, with socialism.
+New Politics seeks to revitalize the left and encourage its political independence as a step toward the creation of an international movement to replace capitalism, as well as non-capitalist exploitative systems, with socialism.
 NP is not attached or subordinated to any political party or institution.
-We stand for popular empowerment and democratic control at every level, opposition to all forms of authoritarianism, no matter how “leftist” their rhetoric — in short, a politics of socialism from below.
+We stand for popular empowerment and democratic control at every level, opposition to all forms of authoritarianism, no matter how leftist their rhetoric — in short, a politics of socialism-from-below.

-Since the Cold War, we have spoken out against the ravages inflicted by neoliberalism in this country and throughout the world, and we have exposed U.S. imperial aggression in Somalia, the former Yugoslavia, Iraq, Afghanistan, Pakistan, Haiti and elsewhere.
+Since the Cold War, we have spoken out against the ravages inflicted by neoliberalism and the menacing rise of the authoritarian right in this country and throughout the world, and we have exposed U.S. imperial aggression in Somalia, the former Yugoslavia, Iraq, Afghanistan, Pakistan, Haiti and elsewhere.

 NP has been inspired throughout by the vision of a “third camp.”
-During the Cold War it meant “Neither Washington nor Moscow”; today it means opposing Washington’s imperial aggression while making no apologies for its antagonists when they are anti-democratic, be they Milosevic, Saddam Hussein, Ahmadinejad, or authoritarian religious fundamentalists.
+During the Cold War it meant “Neither Washington nor Moscow!
+For International Socialism!”; since then it has meant opposing Washington’s imperial aggression while making no apologies for its antagonists when they are anti-democratic, be they Milosevic, Saddam Hussein, Putin, Assad, Ortega, or authoritarian Islamists.

-Today, surveying the bleak political landscape, especially in the U.S., some argue that the left should trim its sails and be modest in its ambitions.
+Today, in the face of the Trump presidency and its horrors, some argue that the left should make cautious electoral alliances with the political center and be modest in our ambitions.
 We dare not do this.
 Not caution, but bold and imaginative radicalism is needed.